 Cucumbers grow best in a wind-sheltered site with rich organic soil.
 They are shallow-rooted and need a consistent, even supply of water.
 Cucumbers can be grown on the ground, but for straighter, more uniform-shaped fruit, grow them on a trellis or in a cage.
 Once the flowers appear it is very important to maintain even soil moisture, otherwise poor tasting fruits will result.
 Check the vines daily as some gardeners find smaller fruit more flavourful than large ones.

 Plant cucumbers with beans or corn since all three enjoy the same type of growing condition: rich soil and lots of moisture.
 Brassicas (cabbage, broccoli, kale, etc.) dill, lettuce, onion, nasturtiums, peas, radish, and tomatoes are also excellent cucumber companions.
-Dill attracts beneficial insects while nasturtiums promotes growth and improves flavour.
+Dill attracts beneficial insects while nasturtiums promote growth and improve flavour.

 |Nutrition||Fair source of vitamins and minerals.
 One large, unpeeled cucumber (10 - 12 oz) has about 45 calories.|